 6 km x 7 km

 The sensor concept is based upon the application of polarization filters and measures in a number of spectral bands and at various observation angles (multiangle viewing capability).
-Compared to POLDER-1/2, the telecentric optics array has been turned 90º to favor multidirectional viewing over daily global coverage.
+Compared to POLDER-1/2, the telecentric optics array has been turned 90º to favour multidirectional viewing over daily global coverage.
 Likewise, a 1020 nm waveband has been added to conduct observations for comparison with data acquired by the lidar on the CALIPSO mission, one of its companion satellites on the A-train.
 POLDER-P also relies on the innovative techniques developed to calibrate the POLDER1/2 instruments, using in particular the sun's reflection from the ocean surface, clouds and desert areas as targets to validate inflight performance.

 A motorized filter wheel enables the successive study of different wavebands of visible light.
-By adding a band in the near-infrared, POLDER-P expands the spectrum being analyzed, and provides an even richer harvest of scientific data.
+By adding a band in the near-infrared, POLDER-P expands the spectrum being analyzed and provides an even richer harvest of scientific data.

-POLDER has nine spectral channels, three of which are implemented with polarized filters (total of 15 channels, three channels are needed for each polarized band).
+POLDER has nine spectral channels, three of which are implemented with polarized filters (a total of 15 channels, three channels are needed for each polarized band).
 The spectral region is from 443 to 910 nm.
 For the polarized wavelengths, 3 filters measure the linear polarization of the incoming radiation in three directions separated by 120º.
 The observed data permit the derivation of the Stokes parameters and the total irradiance.
 The acquisition of an image sequence takes 20 seconds, enabling the observation of one natural target from different directions.
 The radiometric performances of POLDER-P are similar to those of POLDER-1/2 flown on ADEOS and ADEOS-II, respectively.
 The vicarious calibration methods, based on the observation of natural targets (no calibration system on board PARASOL), are also the same as those of the POLDER-1/2 instruments.